Obecalp/HLA-EPregistry_download/README.md

 All data are not required for HLA-EPI, so only a part of the data will be downloaded:
 - The alleles downloaded are A,B,C,DQA1,DQB1,DRB1,DPB1.
 These are the considered as the most pertinent for HLA-EPI usage.
 - The Exposition data is converted  in boolean, High/Intermediate become Exposed, Very Low/Low become false
-- The section Luminex + non luminex allele is downloaded, but the "only luminex" section won't be.
-Still, all alleles concerned will be downloaded.
+- The section Luminex + non luminex allele is downloaded, but the "only luminex" section won't be since they are in the previous section.

 # Output

 A csv file dated is created containing all data required for HLA-EPI as update_dd_mm_yyyy.csv.
-The format data is "HLA;allele;exposition;verification" for exemple C;0101;t;t
+The format data is "HLA;allele;exposition;verification".
+An exemple could be C;0101;t;t

 For more clarity five more case are created, one for each website page concerned by HLA-EPI (ABC,DQ,DP,DR,interlocus).
 They contain:
 - The html page used to extract the data